Autodesk/maya-usd/docs/importExport.md

 ### How do we export in AL_USDMaya so we have colours?
 1. Make sure that one of the colour sets in your mesh is called "displayColor" (there is an example maya file [here](../samples/colours/faceColours.ma))
-2. If we don't use the "Animal_Schema" when exporting the names of Colour Sets will be preserved (but exported as faceVarying)

 ### A note on Alembic+Maya+USD